jourquin/Nodus/test/README.md

   saved paths, and agreement between serial and concurrent Frank-Wolfe runs.
 - `IncrementalAssignmentIntegrationTest`: independently calculated increments and route choices as congestion changes, conservation, serial/concurrent agreement, repeated runs, and equivalence to all-or-nothing assignment when using one increment.
+Also checks runtime Groovy toggling of informational completion dialogs without changing assignment results.
 - `ServiceRoutingIntegrationTest`: real service SQL definitions through virtual-network generation and assignment.
 Checks ordered links including a repeated-link detour, boarding/alighting only at stops, through travel, transfer permissions, and waiting/transfer